CVE-2014-0497 vulnerability in Adobe and Other Products

 Vulnerability Analysis

-CVE-2014-0497 can be exploited with network access, and does not require authorization privileges or user interaction.
+CVE-2014-0497 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Integer underflow Vulnerability?